nedru004/Protein-Hunter/README.md

 ## 🎯 Successful Designs

-After running the pipeline in `run_protein_hunter.py`, high-confidence designs can be found in:
+After running the pipeline with `run_protein_hunter.py`, high-confidence designs can be found in:

+`your_output_folder/high_iptm_yaml`

+After running AlphaFold3, the validated structures are saved in:

 `your_output_folder/03_af_pdb_success`